szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 Some links to past posts about pachyderm:
 #todo: put link(s) here

+Started trying to go through one of the tutorials, but I don't have enough free space on my laptop!

+So, let's see if I can do something with a small data set I had leftover from a recent job interview.

 Starting with a folder that has a data file in it.